 Peaking above the clouds at 22,841 feet (6,962 meters), Aconcagua is impressive both in stature and beauty.
 The tallest peak in the Western hemisphere is the ideal training ground for 8,000 meter peaks like Cho Oyu and Everest.
 It is possible to climb Aconcagua without prior technical experience, but the often devastating weather deters inexperienced mountaineers.
 The peak is fraught with massive storms that generate freezing temperatures and savage winds.
 A summit of Aconcagua is a proud achievement, requiring critical preparation and dedication.
 The climb demands extensive acclimatization (made easier by Alpenglow’s use of Hypoxico tents) setting up camps, and carrying heavy loads (although reduced by Alpenglow’s use of extra porters).
 A summit bid is no small feat.

-Given the relatively low technicality, Aconcagua is a mountain that can be attempted without years of mountaineering experience.
-Far more important are aerobic training, a positive attitude, and excellent logistical support.
-Our expedition is designed to maximize your enjoyment of this mountain while fostering education and high altitude climbing skills.
-We focus on bringing each climber to a point of being a competent and active teammate and partner in our climb.
+Given the relatively low technicality, you can attempt Aconcagua without extensive mountaineering experience.
+Aerobic training, a positive attitude, and excellent logistical support are far more important elements.
+We’ve designed our expedition to maximize enjoyment while fostering education and high altitude climbing skills.
+We focus on transforming individual climbers into competent and active members of the expedition team.